Coradiant: Development of True Sight

 While OutSight was sold to customers successfully, it remained tethered to Coradiant's hosted management systems and was harder to sell to enterprises and security-sensitive buyers.
 As a result, in 2003 the company focused a core development team on a new, standalone product for measuring web performance.
 Called TrueSight, it was launched at Interop in 2004 and won the Best Of Show award.
 The company also won Best Of Show in 2005 for the introduction of the TrueSight TS-1100, the product's successor.

 The company later introduced a data warehouse appliance, called TrueSight BI, that let customers better analyze user performance data against specific dimensions such as servers, users, and pages.

 Recent history

 Since that time, the company has continued to introduce products and technologies that measure end-user experience on web applications, letting IT organizations quickly find and fix web performance problems.

 A June 2007 Forrester Research "Wave" report rated Coradiant as a leader in the Web application performance analysis subsegment and stated that "Coradiant’s End User Experience Monitoring Solution Shines In Web Application Analysis."

-In 2008, Coradiant announced a partnership with Akamai Technology to measure customer experience for users of Akamai's application delivery network.
+In 2008, Coradiant announced a partnership with Akamai Technologies to measure customer experience for users of Akamai's application delivery network.
 Earlier that year, the company introduced a machine learning system (dubbed "TrueSight AIM") that applied statistical methods to web traffic in order to identify and diagnose anomalies.

 In 2009, Coradiant acquired Symphoniq Corporation, a maker of tools to track web transactions from end users.

 In April 2011, Coradiant Inc. was acquired by BMC Software for total cash consideration of $130 million.